Nathan Healy

 Frequently Asked Questions

-Yes, solar panels typically increase home value in Bloomington.
-A Zillow study found that homes with solar panels sell for 4.1% more on average than comparable homes without solar.
+Yes, solar panels can increase your home value in Bloomington, IN.
+According to a Zillow study, homes with solar panels sell for approximately 4.1% more than comparable homes without them.
+For a $300,000 home in Monroe County, that’s roughly $12,300 in added value.